 Though the effect of science and technology is experienced in every day life of each and every person, there appears to be a very big gap between scientifically literate and the common person on the road on acquiring scientific attitude and awareness.
 Even in the elite and highly educated group, it is doubtful how many of them have scientific attitude in correct sense.
 Though the constitution stipulates the spread of scientific attitude and temperament as one of the foremost duties of every citizen in India, the pace at which this duty is being fulfilled is at snail’s speed and sometimes in reverse direction due to vested interests at certain levels.
 While planning to inculcate scientific attitude in the society, which will certainly eradicate superstitions, it became necessary to concentrate our efforts among school going children who generally acquire the traditions and rituals followed blindly by their parents.
 If it is possible to inculcate scientific awareness at that tender age by some means, the young will be aware of the importance of scientific attitude throughout their life.
 Formal education as planned by our educationists for primary and secondary education is just not sufficient to inculcate scientific attitude.
-As such Maharashtra Andhasraddha Nirmoolan Samiti (ANS) planned to educate students informally by appealing to the interested students to study superstitions and scientific reasoning behind the so-called miracles.
+As such Maharashtra Andhasraddha Nirmoolan Samiti (MANS) planned to educate students informally by appealing to the interested students to study superstitions and scientific reasoning behind the so-called miracles.

 Curriculum for Science Awareness program